twolfson/suplemon/README.md

  > For showing linting for Python files.

  * xsel
- > For system clipboard support on X Window (linux).
+ > For system clipboard support on X Window (Linux).

+ See [docs/optional-dependencies.md][] for installation instructions.

+ [docs/optional-dependencies.md]: docs/optional-dependencies.md

 ## Usage